woman placing post-it note

 2. Draw up a grid in which the level of impact is defined on the Y-axis, and the level of effort is represented on the X-axis.

-What is the Impact Effort Matrix and how can it help with idea prioritization?
+What is the Impact Effort Matrix in Design Thinking?

 Tatiana Gely